 Each of the above mentioned methods have both positive and negative aspects.
 The court cannot assist in determining which method is the best for your situation.
 Before you file a new case, it is strongly suggested that you consult with a probate attorney so that you are informed of your legal rights and the important legal issues in your case.
 The alternatives available to you in obtaining legal assistance include one or more of the following:

-You may contact the Lawyer Referral and Information Service - external link (Sacramento County Bar Association) at 916-564-6707 for a referral to an attorney for consultation and/or representation.
+You may contact the Lawyer Referral Service - external link (Sacramento County Bar Association) at 916-564-6707 for a referral to an attorney for consultation and/or representation.

 You may contact an attorney for legal advice or to represent you by looking in the telephone book.
 Many attorneys have a reasonable fee for an initial consultation.